Help us create a better website experience with your feedback.

 Online and blended (also known as hybrid) classes are offered in a variety of different subject areas with more being developed each semester.
 View a list of CLC’s current online and blended offerings.

 The basic tuition and fee structure for an online course at CLC is the same as a credit course (see Tuition and Fees) plus an additional per credit online course fee to support technology, instructional enhancements, and other online and college learning initiatives.

 To learn about the necessary hardware and software requirements for taking online and blended courses, review CLC’s online learning technical requirements.

-You are able to access Blackboard from your smartphone and tablet; however, a desktop or laptop computer should be used to complete academic coursework, such as composing papers and taking online tests.
-Utilizing mobile devices are most effective for quick check-ins to stay engaged in your online class while on the go.
+You are able to access Canvas from your smartphone and tablet; however, a desktop or laptop computer should be used to complete academic coursework, such as composing papers and taking online tests.
+Utilizing the Canvas Student App on your mobile device is most effective for quick check-ins to stay engaged in your online class while on the go.

 CLC online classes offer the same value and credit as face-to-face classes held on campus.
 The transferability of a class depends on the school and major.
 At CLC, courses with a 1.1 PCS are designed to transfer.
 PCS codes for courses can be found in the CLC catalog.
 It is very important to talk with a CLC counselor to discuss course acceptance and transferability.
 Visit CLC’s Transfer Planning page for helpful information about transferring.

 For information on becoming a CLC student, follow the steps for becoming a student.